On Jordan-H\"older series of some locally analytic representations: From to locally analytic representations

-12pt
+8pt

-\begin{para}{\it Yet another description.} In this paragraph we present another approach to the representation $\Ind^G_P(W')^\frd$ which appeared already in \cite{O} in the case of $G=\GL_n.$ Here we correct certain group actions which were formulated in loc.cit..
+\begin{para} In this paragraph we present another approach to the representation $\Ind^G_P(W')^\frd$ which appeared already in \cite{O} in the case of $G=\GL_n.$ Here we correct certain group actions which were formulated in loc.cit..

-Let ${\bf G_0}$ be a split reductive group model of $G$ over $O_K.$ Let ${\bf T_0}\subset {\bf G_0}$ be a maximal torus and fix a Borel subgroup ${\bf B_0\subset G_0}$ containing ${\bf T_0}$.
+Let ${\bf G_0}$ be a split reductive group model of ${\bf G}$ over $O_K.$ Let ${\bf T_0}\subset {\bf G_0}$ be a maximal torus and fix a Borel subgroup ${\bf B_0\subset G_0}$ containing ${\bf T_0}$.
 We fix a standard parabolic subgroup ${\bf P_{0}}$ of ${\bf G_0}$.
 We denote by ${\bf U_{P,0}}$ its unipotent radical, by ${\bf U^-_{P,0}}$ its opposite unipotent radical and by ${\bf L_{P,0}}$ its Levi component containing ${\bf T_0}$.

 Let $\pi\in O_L$ be a uniformizer.
 For any positive integer $n \in \bN$, we consider the reduction map \begin{numequation} p_n:{\bf G_0}(O_L)\rightarrow {\bf G_0}(O_L/{(\pi^n)}) \end{numequation} Set

 and